Coastal motor boat: Service history

 In August, a larger operation supported with aircraft managed to damage one battleship and sink a depot ship.
 There were casualties as the mission came under heavy fire.
 For piloting the boats there Lt.
 Agar was awarded a Distinguished Service Order to accompany his Victoria Cross.
-Gordon Charles Steele (Coastal Motor Boat 88) and Claude Congreve Dobson (Flotilla commander in the 55-ft Coastal Motor Boat 31) received Victoria Crosses.
-Russell Hamilton McBean (captain of CMB31), Edward Bodley (CMB 72) and Francis Yates received DSOs.
+Gordon Charles Steele (Coastal Motor Boat 88) and Claude Congreve Dobson (Flotilla commander in the 55 ft Coastal Motor Boat 31) received Victoria Crosses.
+Russell Hamilton McBean (commander of CMB 31), Edward Bodley (CMB 72) and Francis Yates received DSOs.

 In January 1919 a force of 12 CMBs was dispatched to the Caspian Sea (travelling by rail from Batumi on the Black Sea coast to Baku) to join a British naval unit supporting the anti-Bolshevik governments of the Republic of Armenia, Azerbaijan Democratic Republic and the Democratic Republic of Georgia.